SimonWaldherr/uploader/readme.md

 that conforms with [necolas's guidelines](https://github.com/necolas/issue-guidelines/blob/master/README.md).

 ### License
-This plugin is open sourced under MIT license, GNU GPL 2 or later and GNU LGPL 2 or later.
-Please see the license.txt file for details.
+This plugin is open sourced under MIT license.

 ### Contributors
 We would love developers to contribute any improvements and bugfixes they produce.
 Note that any pull requests MUST be against an "IP" branch!